minusnine/ericgar.com/content/post/nyc-marathon-2025/index.md

 - ✅ 0) Complete the training block with high adherence.
 - ✅ A) Beat my 2:56 from last year.
 - ✅ B) Sub-3
-- ✅ C) Sub 3:05, the guaranteed entry qualification cut-off for my AG.
+- ✅ C) Sub 3:05, the guaranteed entry cut-off time for my AG.
 - ✅ D) Finish without walking.
+{style="list-style-type: none"}

 ## Training

-My daughter was scheduled to be born about a month after the 2024 New York City Marathon and I knew life would be constrained thereafter.
+My daughter was scheduled to be born about a month after the [2024 New York City Marathon](https://www.strava.com/activities/12815303054) and I knew life would be constrained thereafter.
 I decided to cross one last-minute item off of my bucket list: running Boulder’s iconic [Skyline Traverse](https://fastestknowntime.com/route/boulder-skyline-traverse-co), a 17.3mi, 5,846ft gain route that summits three local peaks.
 I was led by three of my favorite running partners, all of whom have way more trail running